Double Cascade Model of Financial Crises: Introduction

 One conclusion of this paper is that our analytic asymptotic results on default and stress probabilities are broadly consistent with results from Monte Carlo simulations on random networks.
 A second conclusion is that under the assumption of no asset fire sales, stress and default are inversely related: as banks respond to stress more vigorously, creating more network stress, they protect the network from default.
-It is left for future work to determine the extent to which this conclusion is valid when a fire sale mechanism or the holding of very illiquid assets provides an additional channel for stressed but solvent banks to default.
+It is left for future work to determine the extent to which this conclusion is valid when a fire sale mechanism provides an additional channel causing stressed but solvent banks to default.